Crossrail CEO Mark Wild Progress Update Films

 Nine new Elizabeth line stations are being delivered as part of the Crossrail programme – Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel, Canary Wharf, Custom House and Woolwich.
 The existing station at Abbey Wood has been extensively redeveloped by Network Rail.

-- Paddington (Costain Skanska Joint Venture): Work underway to complete the mechanical and electrical installation, testing and commissioning activity and final fit-out
+- Paddington (Costain Skanska Joint Venture): Work underway to complete the mechanical and electrical and systems installation + testing and commissioning activities + final fit-out

-- Tottenham Court Road (Laing O’Rourke): Testing and commissioning + final fit-out
+- Tottenham Court Road (Laing O’Rourke): Testing & commissioning + assurance handover activities

-- Farringdon (Bam Ferrovial Kier Joint Venture): Testing and commissioning + final fit-out
+- Farringdon (Bam Ferrovial Kier Joint Venture): Testing & commissioning + assurance handover activities

-- Whitechapel (Balfour Beatty Morgan Sindall Vinci Joint Venture): Work underway to complete the mechanical and electrical installation, testing and commissioning activity and final fit-out.
-(Crossrail areas)
+- Whitechapel (Balfour Beatty Morgan Sindall Vinci Joint Venture): Work underway to complete the mechanical and electrical and system installation + testing & commissioning activities (Crossrail areas)